Welcome to the PARTE website!

 The PARTE project focuses on a specific language phenomenon that is extremely vulnerable since it often disappears in situations of contact between speakers of various language backgrounds as is happening now in an era of globalization and circulation of people and their languages in an increasing multilingual Europe.
 This phenomenon is a bunch of elements expressing ‘partitivity’ in a large sense, that is, so called ‘partitive articles’ (such as du in French du vin ‘some (of the) wine’), partitive pronouns (such as er in Dutch ik heb er drie ‘I have three of them’), and partitive case, as in Finnish (e.g. in Aino sö-i leipä-ä; glosses: Aino eat-pst.3sg bread-part ‘Aino ate some of the bread’ or ‘Aino ate bread’).
 Knowledge of this cognitively complex phenomenon is crucial to understand why languages and dialects change in contact situations and why phenomena disappear quite rapidly.

-The PARTE project is a four year project, which started on 1 October 2017.
+The PARTE project is a six year project, which started on 1 October 2017.
 Petra Sleeman from the University of Amsterdam is the Principal Investigator (PI).
 The project brings together 16 researchers from 10 European universities and research institutes.
 The PARTE project is financed by the Netherlands Organization for Scientific Research NWO (programme Internationalisation in the Humanities, project number 236-70-007) and co-financed by the University of Zurich, the University of Venice, the University of Pavia and the Károli Gáspár University of the Reformed Church in Hungary.

 The network of researchers working on partitivity was initiated by Elisabeth Stark, who organized several workshops on partitivity in Zurich, in 2013, 2014 and in 2016.
 Petra Sleeman wrote the PARTE proposal, with the help of Tabea Ihsane.
 With the funding that Petra Sleeman received for the PARTE project, the network members planned to organize three workshops on partitivity in European languages and three network meetings.